MysticHeroes/pg-kopf/README.md

 - A Deployment is used for the application to provide automatic crash handling for our container in the event of pod failure.

-- The Service and Endpoint allow connectivity to our Postgres instance hosted outside the Kubernetes cluster.
+- The Service and Endpoint allow connectivity to the local Postgres instance hosted outside the Kubernetes cluster.

 <ins>Kopf Controller:</ins>